m4pol/yara-rules-repo/README.md

 Backdoor Patterns:
 - AsyncRAT / DcRAT

 The collections of malware rules, Which's use to perfrom malware threat hunting.
-Most of the sample that's use to do analysis and wrote the YARA rules is from URLhaus, or the public source of it.
+Most of the sample that's use to do analysis and wrote the YARA rules is from abuse.ch, or the public source of it.